-During the three year period ended December 31, 2001, the Company acquired 42 businesses in its eResourcing and Executive Search divisions that were accounted for under the purchase method of accounting.
+During the years ended December 31, 2001 and 2000, the Company acquired 32 businesses in its eResourcing division that were accounted for using the purchase method of accounting.
+No such acquisitions were made in the year ended December 31, 2002.
 Substantially all of the businesses acquired by the Company were made to compliment TMP's strategy to service their clients hiring needs globally.
-Operations of these businesses have been included in the combined financial statements of Executive Resourcing from their acquisition dates.
+Operations of these businesses have been included in the combined financial statements of HH Group from their acquisition dates.